- Purchase the complete Expat Arrivals Brazil Guide (PDF)

 Mosquito-borne diseases remain a risk in Brazil, particularly in the tropical regions during the rainy season.
 There are no vaccines available for malaria or dengue fever.
 Expats should ensure that they take adequate precautions to avoid being bitten by mosquitoes.

-Outside of major urban centres, food safety can also be an issue.
+Outside major urban centres, food safety can also be an issue.
 Expats should be cautious and make sure that all food has been cooked through.
 Additionally, it is recommended that expats stick to bottled or filtered water in most areas of the country.

-Pre-travel vaccinations for Brazil
+Vaccinations for Brazil

 The following vaccinations are recommended prior to travel to Brazil: